 Gateway providers take care of all of this, as it’s part of their service.

-Fees are often charged on a per-transaction basis as a percentage of the transaction amount, varying between 1-6%.
+Transaction fees are charged on a per-transaction basis as a percentage of the total amount, typically varying between 1-6%.

-In addition, payment gateways also sometimes charge a flat rate fee per transaction to cover the merchant sales fee (MSF) levied by the credit card schemes.
+Additionally, payment gateways sometimes charge a flat rate fee per transaction to cover the merchant sales fee (MSF) levied on credit card payments.
 The credit card company, merchant account service and payment gateway share this commission.

 Monthly fees typically include the administrative charges for your account, plus fees for services such as fraud detection, auto billing and customer support.

-This is the initial sign-up fee that you may be charged for initiating a merchant account.
+This is an initial sign-up fee that you may be charged for initiating a merchant account.
 It’s usually a one-time charge, and varies from one service to another.
-To give you an example, Flo2Cash, included in our list of payment gateways in NZ below, charges about $150 for setup.

 Depending on your service, you may be charged other fees as well.
-These could include chargeback fees, security and support, fees for recurring billing, and currency conversion charges for international payments.
+These could include:

 Credit and debit card fraud occurs when someone’s card details are stolen and then used to make purchases online by a person other than the cardholder.